Trauma & Shame: The Struggle is Real

 That sounds like a pretty great mechanism inside our bodies and minds, doesn’t it?
 Like a safety valve that gets flipped to try keep us alive.
 Amazing.

 Now, that doesn’t speak to how it “feels,” because it’s so darn uncomfortable.
 Shame feels like we did something wrong and people outside of us are going to see and it’s bad bad bad, if they do.
-We can feel exposed and like we did something wrong.
+We can feel exposed and it’s uncomfortable.